-The Foundation’s subsidized buildings were developed with the understanding that most seniors prefer to live on their own.
+NYFSC’s affordable housing has been developed with the understanding that most seniors prefer to live on their own and age in place.
 And, there is no reason why most of them cannot – as long as they have sufficient finances and access to certain basic services, as required.

 To apply for or inquire about affordable senior housing, please call 212-369-5523.